apache/incubator-kie-drools/kie-dmn/Developer_Guide.md

 Based on a algorithm defined in the [ScoreHelper](kie-dmn-feel%2Fsrc%2Fmain%2Fjava%2Forg%2Fkie%2Fdmn%2Ffeel%2Fruntime%2Ffunctions%2FScoreHelper.java), each `invoke` method is tested and provided a score.
 The one with the highest score will be used for actual function evaluation.

 ### Coercion
+`Coercion` is the feature for which a given object is transformed to an _equivalent_ object of a different type.
+One example of that coercion is applied whenever a number, or a string representing a number, is received, in which case it is translated to `BigDecimal`.
+Another example is when a method expects a list, and a single object is provided: in that case, the object is _coerced_ to a singleton list.
+The rules for coercion are the ones provided by the DMN specification.

-During `invoke` method discovery, inside `BaseFEELFunction`, the given input parameters are _coerced_ to potentially match the ones expected by the current `invoke` method.
-The rules for this coercion are the ones from the DMN specification.
+During `invoke` method discovery, inside `BaseFEELFunction`, the given input parameters are _coerced_ to potentially match the ones expected by the current `invoke` method, and the _coerced_ values are stored to be used for the execution of that specific method.

-Another coercion is applied whenever a number, or a string representing a number, is received, in which case it is translated to `BigDecimal`

 ## Development guidelines